EDUCBA

 The above step is simultaneously applied in cell “E34.”

 values argument: It is a cell reference or array which refers to the schedule of cash flows, including the initial investment with a negative sign at the start of the stream.
-To select an array or cell reference, click inside cell D27 and you’ll see the cell selected, then Select the cells till D32.
+To select an array or cell reference, click inside cell D27 to see the cell selected, then Select the cells till D32.
 So that column range will get selected, i.e. D27:D32

 finance_rate: It is the Interest paid on an initial amount or Annual interest rate for the 10000 loans, i.e. 9% or 0.09